madmatt/silverstripe-elastic-proxy/docs/configuration.md

 Here you can also define the list of endpoints allowed to be accessed through the proxy, for example if you are only using it for autocomplete, you can allow only `query_suggestion`.

-Additional options exist for changing the curl options `CURLOPT_CONNECTTIMEOUT` and `CURLOPT_TIMEOUT`. **Caution**: increasing these values increases the attack surface area for someone attacking the site, so proceed carefully.
+Additional options exist for changing the curl options `CURLOPT_CONNECTTIMEOUT` and `CURLOPT_TIMEOUT` when passing the request to Elastic.

+**Caution:
+These are intentionally set lower than the default of 30 seconds to lower the impact of denial of service attacks when Elastic is unavailable or under heavy load.
+Raising these limits is possible, but you should only do so if regular queries are timing out.**

 By default, this controller will run all created `HTTPMiddleware` layers, however you may need to configure these (for example, specific rate limiting for this endpoint).